sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 for country-specific details on supported currencies.
 </extrainfo>

-## FTW and Stripe
+## Sharetribe Web Template and Stripe

 The default Stripe integration in Flex works with any client application.
-However, the FTW templates are further configured to work hand in hand with Stripe:
+However, the Sharetribe Web Template is further configured to work hand in hand with Stripe:

 - [Provider onboarding](/how-to/provider-onboarding-and-identity-verification/)
   is handled with Stripe Connect Onboarding.
 A provider cannot create